Mike-Vilms/cfi-courses/Introduction-to-Capital-Markets.md

   - **Sales and Trading** will support the newly issued securities by trading them in the secondary markets

 ### Sell-Side S&T and Research: Secondary Market
+- Parties that are involved in secondary markets: "Sales, Trading and Research", "Buy-Side"
+- In addition to helping companies raise capital, the investment bank’s sales & trading arm facilitates and executes trades on behalf of institutional investors in the secondary markets, where the bank matches up institutional buyers and sellers.
+-